bornpresident/bornpresident.github.io/_posts/2025-01-20-Overview to AI Threat categories.md

 #### Arbitrary Code Execution in GGUF

-In frameworks using the new GGUF format (used by libraries like ggml), parsing logic that reads the model's key-value pairs can be misused.
+Frameworks using the new GGUF format (used by libraries like ggml), parsing logic that reads the model's key-value pairs can be misused.
 If the code doesn't properly validate header fields (like n_kv, the number of key-value entries), it can lead to out-of-bounds writes on the heap.

 Why AI Model Loaders brings vulnerability?
 1. Integers overflows in allocation